GenesisFR/DS1TroubleshootingGuide/README.md

 1. Run the game [windowed](#play-windowed).
 2. Add a window capture in OBS and select DS (stretch it to fullscreen if you want).
-3. Close DS and remove the launch parameter so it runs fullscreen.
+3. Close DS and undo what you did in step 1 so it runs fullscreen.
 4. Run the game again, OBS will still capture it.

-If you're not playing at your native resolution, just make sure you don't alt-tab otherwise it'll fit only part of the screen!
+Note: if you're not playing at your native resolution, just make sure you don't alt-tab otherwise it'll fit only part of the screen!
 If you have to alt-tab, you can either go back to the main menu and load your saved game, or add a Crop/Pad filter (relative) on your window capture to remove the black borders.

-If the game is not captured or listed in the drop-down menu at all, then I'd say you're either running the game in compatibility mode or as admin (OBS can't see processes with compatibility modes and won't list admin processes unless it's also run as admin).
+If the game is not captured or listed in the drop-down menu at all, then you're either running the game in compatibility mode or as admin (OBS can't see processes with compatibility modes and won't list admin processes unless it's also run as admin).
 If it's not the case, then you're on a system with an integrated GPU and a dedicated GPU (like a laptop) and you may have to run the game on the same GPU that OBS is using.

-Note: it also works with other games, as long as they're using DX9 (or older) or OpenGL.
+This method also works with other games, as long as they're using DX9 (or older) or OpenGL.

 ## Change the FOV